MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/migrating-mde-server-to-cloud.md

 If you have servers onboarded to Defender for Endpoint, the migration process varies depending on machine type, but there's a set of shared prerequisites.

 Microsoft Defender for Cloud is a subscription-based service in the Microsoft Azure portal.
-Therefore, Defender for Cloud and the underlying plans like Microsoft Defender for Servers Plan 1 or Plan 2 need to be enabled on Azure subscriptions.
+Therefore, Defender for Cloud and the underlying plans like Microsoft Defender for Servers Plan 2 need to be enabled on Azure subscriptions.

-To enable Defender for Servers for Azure VMs and on premises servers connected through Azure Arc, follow this guideline:
+To enable Defender for Servers for Azure VMs and non-Azure machines connected through [Azure Arc-enabled servers](/azure/azure-arc/servers/overview), follow this guideline:

 1. If you aren't already using Azure, plan your environment following the [Azure Well-Architected Framework](/azure/architecture/framework/).
 2. Enable [Microsoft Defender for Cloud](/azure/defender-for-cloud/get-started) on your subscription(s).